 Flavoring the lettuce will bring any tostada to a new level of excitement.
 One I prefer is the chopped Romaine tossed with red wine vinegar and olive oil.
 Try it sometime, you’ll be surprised the flavor it brings.

 And, of course, a good salsa is a must.
-This is tomatilla salsa, which Bayless recommends for this black bean tostada.
+Garnish these black bean tostadas with Homemade Roasted Tomatillo Salsa for some added excitement.

 Easy Is A Good Thing